HERMES Support

 ERS HERMES self-assessment or Virtual Academy courses

-If you have any queries regarding the HERMES Examinations, please contact the HEREMS Team hermes@ersnet.org
+If you have any queries regarding the HERMES Examinations, please contact the HERMES Team hermes@ersnet.org

 Results and appeals

-Approximately four to six weeks after the examination takes place, candidates will be notified via email that the examination results have been released, and their official result letter, certificate of attendance and certificate of CME credits (if requested during registration) will be available to download from myERS.
+Approximately six to eight weeks after the examination takes place, candidates will be notified via email that the examination results have been released, and their official result letter, certificate of attendance and certificate of CME credits (if requested during registration) will be available to download from myERS.

 Online Examination FAQs